blueridgeboost/blueridgeboost.github.io/src/content/class/coding/computational-thinking-spike.md

-description = "Come to learn with us to build and code Lego&reg; robots using Spike Lego&reg;." keywords = ["Lego Spike", "robotics",  "coding for children", "robotics for children"] aliases=["/spike/"] header = "Coding and Computational Thinking with LEGO SPIKE"
+description = "Come to learn with us to build and code Lego&reg; robots using Spike Lego&reg;." keywords = ["Lego Spike", "robotics",  "coding for children", "robotics for children"] aliases=["/spike/"] header = "Coding and LEGO Robotics"
 +++

 <p></p>